chandramouli-sastry/d3-csegment/README.md

 Sets the inclination of the central axis of the circular segment with respect to +ve x-axis and returns the generator.
 As of this version, d is expected to be a constant.
 It defaults to `Math.PI/2`.

+Refer to this <a href='d3-csegment/csegment-example.html'>Example</a> for usage with d3 enter method.